bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Goals
 ===

-Main features :
+This plugin is based on standard [Nginx Memcached plugin](http://wiki.nginx.org/HttpMemcachedModule), with some additonal features :

-* Send customs http headers to client when using memcached `module.
-Http headers are stored in memcached, with body data.
+* Send custom http headers to client when using memcached cache.
+Http headers are stored in memcached, before body data.
-* Hash keys before inserting into memcached : allow to have very big keys
+* Hash keys before inserting ou reading into memcached : allow to use very big keys
-* Put data into memcached, with expire time.
+* Store data into memcached, with expire time, through http.
 You can use the `add` or `set` memcached command.
 * Delete data from memcached
 * Flush memcached
 * Get memcached'stats

-Note : the third last features are mutually exclusive on the same nginx location.
+* Manage key namespaces, for partial memcached flush

+Note : base plugin configuration is identical to standard [Nginx Memcached plugin](http://wiki.nginx.org/HttpMemcachedModule).

 How to use it
 ===